IslayTzash/stellaris-tech-tree/README.md

 | Icon |  Details |
 | ---  | ---      |
 | upper … ellipsis icon | The tech description, including its rare/dangerous indication and any required DLC.
 It will also list out the tech prerequistes as a tech may have multiple prerequisistes but only one is indicated in the graph lines.
-If a tech requires more than one non-starting tier tech, the ... button will be colored orange.
+If a tech requires more than one non-starting tier tech, the "…" button will be colored orange.
-It will also display any game items that are activated by the tech, i.e. access to ships, weapons, edicts, ...
+| | It will also display any game items that are activated by the tech, i.e. access to ships, weapons, edicts, ...
-| middle ⚄ box icon | The weight modifiers.
+| lower ⚄ box icon | The weight modifiers.
 This can often be a complex set of rules.
 When the weight goes to 0 the card will never be chosen.

 Techs requiring a specific DLC are highlighted in yellow.
 There really arean't a lot.
 There is currently no way to change the display based on owned DLCs.